|Image: Yes Missy|

 |Image: The Nerd's Wife|

 This enrichment game was found on The Nerd's Wife and will keep your dog entertained for hours.
 I do want to write a little disclaimer: The Nerd's Wife tutorial on how to make this enrichment toy also endorses Purina Beyond Pet Food.
 Though Bark City thinks this is an awesome idea for an enrichment toy, we are not endorsing Purina Beyond....
-Because, well... we think the food we sell at the daycare, Petcurean, is the bomb.
+Because, well... we think the food we sell at the daycare, Honest Kitchen, is the greatest.
+Honest Kitchen is not a kibble, but they sell treats and "toppers" that can be used in these toys.

 |Image: Kol's Notes|

 This enrichment toy comes from Kol's Notes.
 It's inexpensive to make and will keep your dog busy.
 But, like the above game by The Nerd's Wife, Kol's Notes is endorsing a dog food on their tutorial.
-Again, we want you to like Petcurean, so we aren't going to be endorsing Kol's food.
-But, nice toy Kol!
+Again, we want you to like Honest Kitchen, so we aren't going to be endorsing Kol's food.

 |Image: Kelly's Dog Blog|